 - The first Hyperion can defend against the first attack wave, but you may need to distract the enemy or let them attack a structure while you repair it for a short while.
 After destroying the attack wave, Hyperjump it over just to the east of the expansion area, where you can use it to take out a Hybrid Reaver.
 You can then move it elsewhere to clear out even more units—the defenses near the second Hybrid Experiment make for a good choice.

-- It is recommended to use a 3CC opener instead of the 4CC, since you need to build an early force to roam around the map for Parts.
+- It is recommended to use a 3CC opener instead of the 4CC, even if you plan to build more CCs later on, since you need to build an early force to roam around the map for Parts.
 Go up to 3 Barracks after the 3rd CC, and add the 4th CC around the second attack wave.

 - Your army can output more than enough damage to make it feasible to wait with taking on the first bonus Train near the end of the tracks.
 You can gather enough Parts to trigger the first Hybrid Experiment objective before you engage the bonus Train if you route your movements correctly.